rumoffu/machinelearning/declmtd/3hw/README.txt

 It does not have delayed constraints.
 The cut operator does not add that meaning to the program.

+e) The cut operator stops backtracking from going through the clause (the statement which ends with a period).
+So in this case, the cut's location puts an ordering on the constraint clauses.
+This is because when the statement is passed, backtracking is no longer allowed to go past the cut.
+So, the order of the clauses becomes important.
+Normally, in pure Prolog, there are no cuts, and so the order should not matter.
+But with the cut, the clause order matters because of how it stops backtracking.

 Problem 8 - increasing subsequence
 =====================================================================================